JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Rana Kahlil/Mastering Command Injection/Readme.md

 - Burp Suite Community Edition (Pre-installed in Kali Linux)

+- Burp Suit Professional Edition (Not Free - Needed for Lab 4 and 5)

 - Visual Studio (Free: Require to be install in Kali Linux)

 <h2></h2>